 What are nacatamales?

-According to Lopez, the word nacatamales is rooted from the Nahuatl language which is an Indiginous language in Nicaragua.
-Nacatamales are pre-spanish.
+According to Lopez, the word nacatamales is rooted in the Nahuatl language which is an Indigenous language in Nicaragua.
+Nacatamales are pre-Spanish.
 They come wrapped in a banana leaf with corn maize and wild pork inside.
 Some recipes have integrated with African culture and created various fillings inside of the Nacatamal.

-Lopez shares the recipes of her grandma,her great grandma, who have passed them down integrating all of the culture descending from African culture.
-Lopez doesn’t shy away from her african roots as she mentions her great grandfather was Afro-descendant who’s influence comes through in the food.
+Lopez shares the recipes of her grandma, her great-grandma, who have passed them down integrating all of the culture descending from African culture.
+Lopez doesn’t shy away from her African roots as she mentions her great grandfather was Afro-descendant whose influence comes through in the food.